How many people in Germany are affected by diabetes?

 Alpha-lipoic acid (contained in Anti-Ox)

-- Antioxidant: Reduces lipid peroxidation (including in nerve tissue)
+- Antioxidant: Reduces lipid peroxidation (u.a. in nerve tissue)

-- Inactivates radicals and regenerates vitamin C & E (redox recycling)
+- Inactivates free radicals and regenerates vitamin C && E (Redox recycling)

-- Coenzyme of pyruvate dehydrogenase (catalyzes conversion of pyruvate to acetyl coenzyme A in the mitochondria)
+- Coenzyme of pyruvate dehydrogenase (catalyzes the conversion of pyruvate to acetyl-coenzyme A in the mitochondria)

-- Inhibits protein glycosylation and thus the formation of AGEs
+- Prevents protein glycosylation and thus the formation of AGEs

-- Improves glucose utilization (Stimulation of glucose uptake in muscle cells like insulin)
+- Improves glucose utilization (Stimulation of glucose uptake into muscle cells like insulin)

 - Improves polyneuropathy